 Applying to CASS: This is the local social security system which applicants are obliged to join.
 As a company Shareholder/Director you will be required to contribute to CASS as an Autonom.
 This means that your contribution is not linked to salary but is fixed monthly and as at April 2016 the CASS contributions have increased from 20% to 22% of contributions which are paid to CASS in respect of salaried employees and also for the cost of an Autonom which has now risen from about €400 to €434.16 monthly for each Shareholder/Director.
-There is generous relief that can be applied for, for example there is a 50% discount automatically for the first 2 years of a new business, as well as levels of turnover and other factors after the initial 2 years.
+There is generous relief that can be applied for, for example there is a 50% discount automatically for the first 12 months of a new business, as well as levels of turnover and other factors after the initial period.
 Please note that now they count the date of approval of residency for the CASS to begin automatically so a delay in application to CASS will result in back dated contributions.

 Once the company has been formed and registered by the Notary we can then apply to Immigration for residency ( this can be done after the Notaryl stage, we can provide Immigration with the local trading license and CASS later).

 For applications to Immigration under Category D the applicants must:

 If you intend relocating with children, please see my section for relocating to Andorra with a family where extra documents are required in support of children'a application.